LKirst/edupsyadmin/README.md

 Add a client to the database from a Webuntis csv export:

-    $ edupsyadmin new_client --csv ./path/to/your/file.csv
+    $ edupsyadmin new_client --csv ./path/to/your/file.csv --name "short_name_of_client"

 Change values for the database entry with `client_id=42`: